suyinwb/Election_Analysis/README.md

 ------------------

 ## Appendix
-The following is writing method following the Analytics Paradigm
+The following is writing method using the Analytics Paradigm

 ### Purpose
 see  [Background --> Overview of Project](#background) and [Challenge Summary](#challenge-summary)